raflidzaky/2024-March-stock_market_analysis/README.md

   dataset
 ```
 ### Cloning the projects
-You can clone this project to run locally using Git.
+You can clone this project to run locally **using Git**.
 However, note you do not need to push it in this branch.
 Just do on your own local environment and push on your own Git branches! :D
 ```
 $git config --local user.name "your-display-name"
 $git clone https://github.com/raflidzaky/2024-March-stock_market_analysis